How To Get Healthy? Start With More Greens!

 • Asian greens, such as tatsoi, mustard, mizuna, napa cabbage, ‘Tokyo Bekana’ (brassicas)

-• broccoli leaves, or stems and small heads of ‘Happy Rich’ (brassica)
+• broccoli leaves, or stems, leaves, and small heads of ‘Happy Rich’ (brassicas)

 • purple and orange carrots (heated carrots have more available antioxidants)

-• ripe lunchbox sweet pepper (red, orange, yellow; orange bell peppers are extremely high in zeaxanthin, an antioxidant that’s good for the eyes)
+• ripe lunchbox sweet pepper (red, orange, yellow) and bell peppers (orange bell peppers are extremely high in zeaxanthin, an antioxidant that’s good for eyesight)

 • tomato, cucumber, green onion, celery, cooked button mushrooms, lightly roasted pecans, feta or bleu cheese, fresh basil, avocado, a hard-boiled egg, kalamata olives